 Eliminate unstable soil conditions and the production of noxious gases which result from improper stormwater practices, improper clearing of vegetation, improper grading practices, and the burial of vegetative or other wastes.

-The City Council shall designate a Stormwater Management Officer who shall accept and review all stormwater pollution prevention plans and forward such plans to the applicable municipal board.
-The Stormwater Management Officer may review the plans; upon approval by the City Council of the City of Watervliet, engage the services of a registered professional engineer to review the plans, specifications and related documents at a cost not to exceed a fee schedule established by said governing board; or accept the certification of a licensed professional that the plans conform to the requirements of this chapter and Chapter 272, Article VIII, Stormwater Control.
+The Council of the City of Watervliet shall designate a Stormwater Management Officer who shall accept and review all stormwater pollution prevention plans and forward such plans to the applicable municipal board.
+The Stormwater Management Officer may review the plans; upon approval by the Council of the City of Watervliet, engage the services of a registered professional engineer to review the plans, specifications and related documents or accept the certification of a licensed professional that the plans conform to the requirements of this chapter.

-All land development activities, work or construction on real property not subject to review as stated in Subsection C shall be required to submit a stormwater pollution prevention plan (SWPPP) to the Stormwater Management Officer who shall approve the SWPPP if it complies with the requirements of this chapter and Chapter 272, Article VIII, Stormwater Control.
+All land development activities, work or construction on real property not subject to subdivision or site plan review or approval shall be required to submit a stormwater pollution prevention plan (SWPPP) to the Stormwater Management Officer, who shall approve the SWPPP if it complies with the requirements of this chapter.

-The following activities may be exempt from review under this chapter and Chapter 272, Article VIII, Stormwater Control.
+The following activities are exempt from review under this chapter:

-Routine maintenance activities that disturb less than five acres and are performed to maintain the original line and grade, hydraulic capacity or original purpose of a facility.
+Routine maintenance activities that disturb less than five acres and are performed to maintain the original line and grade, hydraulic capacity or original purpose of a stormwater management facility.

 Repairs to any stormwater management practice or facility deemed necessary by the Stormwater Management Officer.